ChrisWhealy/edge-cdn-store/docs/explanation.md

     Lazy::new(|| Box::leak(Box::new(DiskCache::new(env_var_or_str("CACHE_DIR", DEFAULT_CACHE_DIR)))));
 ```

-This acts as the primary cached and is passed to the following struct with the option to provide a secondary cache:
+An instance of the following struct is then created with the `primary` field set equal to the disk cache.
+In this case, the `secondary` cache is optional:

 ```rust
 pub struct TieredStorage {